The probabilistic world: Probabilistic time

 The unique jumps describing the propagation of spins from one site to the next are completely deterministic.
-They describe cellular automata\,\cite{CA,TH,TH2,EL}.
-Cellular Automata can be realized by classical computers or quantum systems\,\cite{LTP,CWEL,NP,ALL,ICJ}.
-Our formulation of the unique jumps in terms of an action permits us to deal with the statistics of cellular automata.
+They describe automata.
+In particular, together with certain locality properties in some other quantity as space, they realize cellular automata\,\cite{WOLZ,TH,TH2,EL, Banks:2020wul, Pizzi_2022}.
+Cellular Automata can be realized by classical computers or quantum systems\,\cite{LTP,CWEL,NP,ALL,ICJ, Banchi_2017}.
+Our formulation of the unique jumps in terms of an action permits us to deal with the statistics of automata.
 Probabilistic aspects are only introduced by the boundary term $\mathscr{B}(s_f, s_{in})$, while the propagation of every individual spin configuration to sites with larger $m$ is purely deterministic.
 For the boundary term we may take a direct product form

 With open boundary condition at the final site, $\mathscr{B}_f = 1$, the relative probabilities of the different spin configurations are determined by $\mathscr{B}_{in}$.
 For the three initial spins $s_{k, \, in} = s_k (0)$ there are eight possible configurations $\tau$.
 Each initial configuration propagates to larger $m$ according to the deterministic rule of the cellular automaton.
 We only need the probabilities $p_\tau$ for the different initial spin configurations.
 Using the $\delta$-functions in the local factors $\mathscr{K}(m)$ we can integrate out all spins at sites $m \geq 1$.
 The probabilities for the initial configurations are then determined by